snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 Uncertainty Quantification Examples using Reliability Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+   TODO:
+   %Reliability methods provide an alternative approach to uncertainty
+   %quantification which can be less computationally demanding than
+   %sampling techniques.

 In summary, the user can choose to perform either forward (RIA) or
 inverse (PMA) mappings when performing a reliability analysis.
 With